italia/iam-proxy-italia/README-Python-Dev.md

-# Developing a Python dependency of this project
+# Developing a Python package for this project

-This document contains a suggested approach on how to develop or modify a Python library that uses the current project Docker as a test or develop environment.
+This document contains a smart approach about how to develop or modify a Python library that uses the current project Docker as a test or develop environment.
 For example, those instructions can be used to create a developer environment for further development of [eudi-wallet-it-python](https://github.com/italia/eudi-wallet-it-python).
 The instructions below are intended to be a suggestion or a guideline rather than a standard.